 Softening Our Shorelines: Policy and Practice for Living Shorelines Along the Gulf and Atlantic Coasts

-The National Wildlife Federation, in collaboration with the Coastal States Organization, assessed living shorelines policies, permitting and projects of all 18 U.S. Atlantic and Gulf coastal states.
+In collaboration with the Coastal States Organization, the National Wildlife Federation assessed living shorelines policies, permitting and projects of all 18 U.S. Atlantic and Gulf coastal states.
 The study and resulting policy recommendations promote the use of living shorelines to reduce coastal vulnerabilities and manage the intensifying coastal impacts of climate change - such as sea level rise, coastal storms, and erosion.
 The report offers best practices, state and federal policy recommendations to support living shorelines implementation, and detailed summaries of permitting processes by state.

 The concept of living shorelines is described as a range of natural defenses, from fully functioning natural systems to hybrid green-gray projects, that support natural coastal processes to reduce shoreline erosion and flooding, provide storm protection, enhance natural habitats, and provide climate resilience.
 Through research and a series of interviews with state agency personnel and other experts, a diversity of permitting process for living shorelines across states was identified.
 The report presents a summary of those findings, and highlights some specific examples of the different approaches in use.
 It was found that the coastal regulatory landscape and permitting processes do have significant effects on either constraining or facilitating living shoreline implementation.